 And you can find some of our photo archive here .
-It has both recent and older (some old) images: but we have recently joined the Rickmansworth Historical Society in digitising a large number of slides from local collection: they're being prepared now, and some will be made available here over the next few weeks.
+It has both recent and older (some old) images: but we've recently joined the Rickmansworth Historical Society in digitising a large number of slides from our joint collection: a selection will be made available here over the next few weeks.

 And we're working on setting up an interactive display, on which visitors will be able to select and find out about pretty well whatever we've been able to digitise: images, video, audio, copies of documents... - and much more besides!